matrix-org/matrix-ios-sdk/README.rst

 Push Notifications
 ==================

-In Matrix, a Home Server can send notifications out to a user when events arrive for them.
+In Matrix, a homeserver can send notifications out to a user when events arrive for them.
 However in APNS, only you, the app developer, can send APNS notifications because doing so requires your APNS private key.
 Matrix therefore requires a seperate server decoupled from the homeserver to send